-There are a handful of furniture items that are quintessentially West Elm, but the Anton Dining Table definitely tops the list — and it's not too surprising why it's one of the retailer's best-sellers.
-It's minimalist yet unique, modern but still soft, and is a pretty solid lookalike for Restoration Hardware's beloved Reclaimed Oak Plank Rectangular Dining Table that starts at a whopping $5,145.
-But while West Elm's Anton takes a huge chunk off Restoration's price, it's still between $1,500 and $2,600, which certainly isn't doable for everyone.
+There are a handful of furniture items that are quintessentially West Elm, but the Anton Dining Table definitely tops the list, and it's not too surprising why it's one of the retailer's best-sellers.
+It's minimalist yet unique, modern but still soft, and a pretty solid lookalike for RH's beloved Reclaimed Oak Plank Rectangular Dining Table, which starts at a whopping $5,145.
+But while West Elm's Anton takes a huge chunk off RH's price, it's still between $1,500 and $2,600, which certainly isn't doable for everyone.

 Video of the Day

-This World Market favorite comes in both a 72-inch and a 90-inch version, seating six and 10 people, respectively.
-If you're looking for something a little less modern and a bit more cabin-esque, this table's live-edge wood, rustic finish, and metal inlays surely fit the bill.
+This World Market favorite comes in both a 72-inch and 90-inch version, seating six and 10 people, respectively.
+If you're looking for something a little less modern and a bit more cabinesque, this table's live-edge wood, rustic finish, and metal inlays surely fit the bill.

 West Elm's Santa Rosa table features the same shape as the Anton at a much friendlier price point.
-Choose between dark walnut, onyx, and this light driftwood finish.
+Choose from dark walnut, onyx, and this light driftwood finish.

 This mango wood table from Ashley is one of the retailer's hottest items at the moment.
 Its clean lines allow the natural wood pattern to be the star of the show.

 This Birch Lane masterpiece is the definition of traditional-meets-modern style.
 It's also an incredible deal for the quality.
 Its double-pedestal base is detailed with horizontal plank paneling and thick beveled framing, and the knots throughout the reclaimed wood give it an organic feel.

 Ashley pulls through with another West Elm lookalike.
 This model is extendable, making it the ideal option for those who love an occasional dinner party.